-The new Waverley Line is under construction.
-No air quality issues from the construction works have been reported to date.
-This will be considered further in the 2014 Progress Report.
+The new Waverley Line is under construction with little or no complaint.
+This will be considered further in the 2015 Update and Screening Assessment Report.

 No other issues have been identified in relation to other transport sources.

 Industrial Sources

 No issues were identified in relation to industrial sources.
 Consideration of the potential impacts of the proposed Zero Waste Facility at Millerhill Marshalling Yards and any impact on the proposed new town of Shawfair will be incorporated into future LAQM assessments.